bz150/rock-paper-scissors-exercise/README.md

 A series of `if` statements are then used to determine who the winner is, or if it's a tie.

 Additionally, a `while` loop is used to allow the user to play more than once.
 This was not required, just put in for fun to practice.

+Special thanks to Prof. Rossetti and OPIM 243 classmates.
+The README file and parts of the code are adapted from their instruction or suggestion (commented in code to give attribution).